Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 3. Which card types must the terminal accept?

-Switzerland is currently going through a transition with debit cards.
-The former Maestro card from Mastercard and V Pay from Visa have been step-by-step replaced for a few years by the new successors Debit Mastercard and Visa Debit.
-Maestro cards are no longer issued as new cards by Swiss banks, but existing cards still run until their printed expiry date.
+Switzerland is currently going through a transition period for debit cards.
+The previous Maestro card from Mastercard and V Pay from Visa have been gradually replaced for some years by the new successors Debit Mastercard and Visa Debit.
+Maestro cards are no longer newly issued by Swiss banks, but existing cards continue to run until their printed expiry date.
 This transition directly affects you as a food truck operator: your terminal must accept both the old and the new card types.

 Your mobile terminal should support at least the following payment methods: